jinschoi/simplify3d-docs/index.md

 ### Processes Section

 In Simplify3D's terminology, a Process is set of options that will be applied to your models when preparing it for printing.
-You can have any number of profiles, which can be applied to all or to a subset of your models, or a range of layers, or both at once.
+You can have any number of processes, which can be applied to all or to a subset of your models, or a range of layers, or both at once.
 How this is done will be covered below in the [workflow](#workflow) section.
 In the simplest and most common case, one process is applied to all the layers of one model.

 The Add and Delete buttons are self explanatory. _Prepare_ begins the process of "slicing" (converting your model into a "g-code" file containing low level instructions that your printer will use to execute the print).
 Clicking Prepare prompts you for a file name and location where the resulting g-code file will be saved.
 A prompt will then appear asking if you wish to preview the g-code file.
 You will nearly always wish to do so, so turn that prompt off under the Preferences menu.